tempestphp/tempest-docs/app/Content/framework/01-getting-started.md

 title: Getting Started
 ---

 **Tempest is a PHP framework that gets out of your way**.
-It's design philosophy is that developers should write as little framework-related code as possible, so that they can **focus on application code** instead.
+Its design philosophy is that developers should write as little framework-related code as possible, so that they can **focus on application code** instead.

 Tempest embraces **modern PHP syntax** (`^8.4`), covers a wide range of features: routing, MVC, ORM and database, rich console applications, events and commands, logging, a modern view engine, and unique capabilities such as [discovery](#content-a-basic-tempest-project) to massively improve developer experience.